polars.DataFrame.filter#

 - predicates

-Expression(s) that evaluates to a boolean Series.
+Expression(s) that evaluate to a boolean Series.

 - constraints